How to drink less over Christmas and the New Year

 - Share

 Whether you're going to parties with friends or colleagues, it's easy to overdo it with alcohol over Christmas and the New Year.
-So how can you manage your drinking over the festive period?
+So how can you manage your drinking throughout the festive period?

 In this article:

 Many of us overindulge at Christmas.
-We meet friends at the pub, crack open the wine with family, and make the most of free fizz with our colleagues at work parties.
-And although we all drink too much from time to time - and regret it when we're suffering with a hangover - it's easy to fall into the habit of unhealthy drinking.
+We meet friends at the pub, crack open the wine with family, and make the most of free fizz with your colleagues at work parties.
+And although many of us drink too much from time to time - and regret it when we have a hangover - it's easy to fall into the habit of unhealthy drinking.

 Continue reading below